 Found in the lea of the Coniston Old man, centring around a river, the village is rooted in a history of quarrying and mining for copper - the solid, grey stone buildings hewn from the surrounding fell and mountain.

-The location is perfect for visitors that love outdoor pursuits, walking, cycling and water sporting holidays.
-At all points of the compass, there are trails, leafy forest paths, tracks and lakeshores to explore, where you need travel very little distance to find a new and exciting landscape.
+The location is perfect for visitors that love outdoor pursuits, walking, cycling and water sporting holidays, and at all points of the compass, there are trails, leafy forest paths, tracks and lakeshores to explore, where you needn't travel far to find a new and exciting landscape.

-The village, along with its perfect location, has attracted some notable past residents and continues to be a great favourite with holidaymakers today.
-John Ruskin lived at Brantwood, and Lord Tennyson resided at Tent Lodge, one of our holiday homes of which Turner painted in 1818 and, where over the years, also saw the likes of Collingwood, Darwin and the Holts of The White Star Shipping Line.
+The village, along with its perfect location, has attracted some famous past residents and continues to be a great favourite with holidaymakers today.
+John Ruskin lived at Brantwood, and Lord Tennyson resided at Tent Lodge and is one of our holiday homes of that Turner painted in 1818.
+Other notables over the years include Collingwood, Darwin and the Holts of The White Star Shipping Line fame.

 In the village of Coniston is the Ruskin Museum, charting the history of Coniston from the early prehistoric era to the jet age.
 At Brantwood House, home of John Ruskin, you can see an exhibition of Ruskin's life and work.
 There is also a planned walk from the house – why not make a day of it by dining at the Jumping Jenny Restaurant?
 A pleasing way to get to the house is by launch from the village.

 Each year there are a number of local events: the Coniston Country fair takes place in July and it is held on the shores of Coniston Water.
 The fair is a traditional Lakeland Show offering visitors an insight into Cumbrian Life.
 Attracting thousands of visitors and locals each year there is plenty for everyone, with a variety of shows from Fell Foxhounds and Herdwick Sheep, to Sheepdogs and Cumbrian Walking Sticks.